-- Developments that require development consent (these are generally assessed under Part 4 of the EP&A Act) - Activities that do not require development consent, but which require some other government approval or are undertaken by or on behalf of a public authority (these are assessed under Part 5 of the EP&A Act).1
+- Developments that require development consent (these are generally assessed under Part 4 of the EP&A Act) - Activities that do not require development consent, but which require some other government approval or are undertaken by or on behalf of a public authority (these are assessed under Part 5 of the EP&A Act).

-Where development consent under Part 4 of the EP&A Act is not required for water industry infrastructure (other than drinking water infrastructure), the applicant corporation will need to obtain planning approval under Part 5 of the EP&A Act.
-Where a "Part 5 assessment" is required you must provide an environmental impact assessment for the full scope of the activities to be licensed.
-It is likely that this assessment will be in the form of a Review of Environmental Factors (REF) for the proposed activity that is the subject of your application.
+Where development consent under Part 4 of the EP&A Act is not required for water industry infrastructure, the applicant corporation will need to obtain planning approval under Part 5 of the EP&A Act.k Where a "Part 5 assessment" is required you must provide an environmental impact assessment for the full scope of the activities to be licensed.l It is likely that this assessment will be in the form of a Review of Environmental Factors (REF) for the proposed activity that is the subject of your application.m

-Where a "Part 5 assessment" is required for network operator's licence applications, the Minister will usually be the determining authority under Part 5 of the EP&A Act for any water or sewerage infrastructure (other than drinking water infrastructure).
+Where a "Part 5 assessment" is required for network operator's licence applications, the Minister will usually be the determining authority under Part 5 of the EP&A Act for any water or sewerage infrastructure.
 We may make a recommendation to the Minister under Part 5 of the EP&A Act at the same time as we make a recommendation to the Minister on the licence application.